ShellRechargeSolutionsEU/mobilityid/README.md

 res16: String = NL-TNM-012345678-W
 ```

 ### Documentation and getting help ###

-The algorithm of check digit calculation for ISO 15118-1 Contract IDs is described here:
+This library is using the algorithm of check digit calculation for ISO 15118-1 Contract IDs described here:
 http://www.ochp.eu/id-validator/e-mobility-ids_evcoid_check-digit-calculation_explanation/